Blue shell: History

 The Mario series features some visually similar figures which predate the blue shell, such as the red Spinies from the original Super Mario Bros.
 (1985) and blue Koopa Troopas from Super Mario World (1990).

-In Mario Kart 64, only the last place racer can obtain the blue shell.
-Since the release of Mario Kart: Double Dash!!, the series sees the blue shell being more common to characters closer to the lead (if the leader pulls away from the rest of the pack), and in all releases prior to Mario Kart 7, it is unable to hit characters on its way to the lead, as it flies above the track using wings rather than gliding upon its surface.
+In Mario Kart 64, racers in 4th-8th place can obtain the blue shell.
+Since the release of Mario Kart: Double Dash, the series sees the blue shell being more common to characters closer to the lead (if the leader pulls away from the rest of the pack).
+In releases after Mario Kart 64 and prior to Mario Kart 7, it is unable to hit characters on its way to the lead, as it flies above the track using wings rather than gliding upon its surface.

 There are few techniques possible in some Mario Kart games to evade a blue shell, such as using a timed boost from a Mushroom item in Mario Kart DS onwards.
-In Mario Kart 8, it is possible to use a Super Horn to destroy blue shells.
+In Mario Kart 8, Mario Kart 8 Deluxe, Mario Kart Tour, and Mario Kart World, it is possible to use the new Super Horn item to destroy blue shells.
 A toy model of the blue shell is included in the limited edition package of Mario Kart 8.
+A blue-shelled Koopa General (voiced by Scott Menville) appears in the 2023 film The Super Mario Bros.
+Movie, obliterating much of the film's depiction of Rainbow Road after shouting "Blue shell!" as a battlecry.

 Development

-In a 2011 interview with Kotaku, Hideki Konno, who directed Super Mario Kart and Mario Kart 64, was asked about the blue shells inclusion in the series.
-He stated that it was introduced in Mario Kart 64 to keep players together due to the limited processing power of the Nintendo 64 and that “we wanted to create a race where everyone was in it until the end.”
+In a 2011 interview with Kotaku, Hideki Konno, who directed Super Mario Kart and Mario Kart 64, was asked about the blue shell's inclusion in the series.
+He stated that it was introduced in Mario Kart 64 to keep players together due to the limited processing power of the Nintendo 64 and that "we wanted to create a race where everyone was in it until the end".
 In a 2017 interview with Eurogamer, Kosuke Yabuki, the director of Mario Kart 7 and Mario Kart 8, said that Nintendo has experimented with removing the blue shell from the games, but "it feels like something's missing.
 Like there's something not quite enough in the game.
 So for now we've kept it in."